destinymullens/training-material/topics/variant-analysis/tutorials/exome-seq/tutorial.md

 >
 {: .hands_on}

-Look at your **"INFO"** column again in the generated VCF file.
+Look at your **"INFO"** column in the generated VCF file.
 You will get some gene names for your variants, but also a predicted impact and if your variant is located inside of a known gene.

 > ### {% icon tip %} Tip:
 >